Bouni/max-cube-protocol/protocol.md

 The Message is comma seperated into 3 parts.

-    Description        Length      Type         Example Value
+    Description        Length      Example Value
     =====================================================================
-    Index              2           ?
-00
+    Index              2           00
-    Count              2           ?
-01
+    Count              2           01
-    Data               variable    variable     base64 encoded
+    Data               variable    base64 encoded

-## Index
+### Index

 The `00` is the index, at the moment i can not say what it is used for.

-## Count
+### Count

-`01` is the count, again i cannot say what it is used for.
+The second part, `01` is the count. again i cannot say what it is used for.

-## Data
+### Data

 The data string is base64 encoded and contains the real data of this package.
 If we decode this string we get this data: